W Wailes Wailes and Strang

 W Woodman senior

 William Woodman senior (c1654-1731?) was a London sculptor who was first apprenticed to a haberdasher before becoming a mason.
 Much of his work consisted of architectural carving, especially for country houses, but he also produced monuments.
 Some of these are quite ambitious, but though technically assured, are often rather old fashioned in design.
-He was assisted by his wife in his business, which was taken over by his son, also William.
+He was assisted by his wife in his business, which was taken over by his son, also William, whose work is not found in Sussex.

 J F Woodward